top of page

 Later, while visiting Monterey Bay, I returned to Sea Cliff Beach, a place I once called home.
 Offshore, the remains of the old Cement Ship still rise above the surf.
 Storms and time have softened its edges, reshaping it into something weathered but still standing.

-In its brokenness I see beauty, resilience, and quiet transformation.
+In its brokenness, I see beauty, resilience, and quiet transformation.
 The marks of time remind me that endurance itself can be a kind of grace.
+Just like the ship, we too can weather life's storms and emerge stronger, more beautiful, and uniquely ourselves.

 Weathered Yet Enduring by Karen Armstrong